darousso/darousso.github.io/index.md

 I also designed and developed the ATLAS inner tracker upgrade (ITk) semiconductor strips sensors quality control software framework, do teaching (supervisions/TAing) at Cambridge, and do outreach at CERN.

-(Much like my thesis, this website is currently just an empty default shell under construction, but will eventually be filled with my research interests and history, CV, and resources I have created for my teaching. `#testinginprod`)
+(Much like my thesis, this website is currently just an empty default shell under construction.
+It currently contains a very basic section on my research interests and CV, but should hopefully soon be filled in with resources I have created for my teaching. `#testinginprod`)